-Of the 114 patients that were evaluated, 101 had a strong clinical outcome, 6 had a weak outcome, and 7 had no clinical improvement (Fig. 3).
+Out of the 114 patients that were evaluated, 101 had a strong clinical outcome, six had a weak outcome, and seven had no clinical improvement.
+(Figure 3).
 Pain threshold changes in the primary location were analyzed based on the patients' clinical outcomes.
-Patients that received a strong clinical outcome posttreatment showed a significant, robust increase in pain thresholds throughout treatment (F=66.49, P < 0.001).
-We found that clinical outcomes correlated with improvement in pain thresholds ( $\eta$ =0.801).
+Patients that received a strong clinical outcome post-treatment showed a significant, robust increase in pain thresholds throughout treatment (F=66.49, P<0.001).
+We found that clinical outcomes correlated with improvement in pain thresholds (Eta= 0.801).